gfredericoc/functions-RIXS/README.md

-# functions-RIXS
+# Functions-RIXS
 This is a set of functions built to facilitate interpretation of RIXS spectra.
-Functions use brixs module created by Carlos Galdino.
+Functions use brixs module created by Carlos Galdino (https://github.com/cwgaldino/brixs).